 Click Here for --->Rare and Unique Hard Cover Books and Paperback Books for Sale on Ebay

-1. The Great Adventures of Wild Bill Hickok - Bill Elliott (1938)
+1. The Great Adventures of Wild Bill Hickok - Bill Elliott (1938) [Serial was deleted]

 The Great Adventures of Wild Bill Hickok (1938) is a Columbia 15 Chapter movie serial.
 It was their first western serial.
 Bill (or Gordon) Elliott got his movie nick name “Wild Bill Elliott“, from this serial and in several movies after that.
 For a while, though, he became William Elliott when Republic moved him up from B-westerns to its higher-budgeted films.